pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 = 3.7.8 =

 - Tweak: Added `Image Size` option in Image Scroll widget.
-- Fixed: Slideshow is not working when `Elementor` lightbox is selected in Media Grid widget.
+- Fixed: Slideshow is not working when `Elementor` lightbox is selected in Media Gallery widget.

 = 3.7.7 =